illusi0n003/progressbar/README.md

 # Progressbar

-Dependency for creating progressbars in QB-Core.
+Dependency for creating progressbars in QBCore.
+Reworked the progressbar.

 # Usage